How to Increase Emotional Resilience to Withstand Adversity

 They are emotionally resilient and don’t let failure get them down.

-In fact, they welcome failure because it helps them learn what doesn’t work and propels them toward new discoveries.
+They actually welcome failure because it helps them learn what doesn’t work and propels them toward new discoveries.

 You can learn more about developing a growth mindset in Dweck’s perennial bestseller Mindset: The New Psychology of Success.